 There are many ways to get involved at Armstrong.
-Review the list of committees and events and consider participating on one or more that interest you.
-Please consider participating in the activities below or click here to fill out a Volunteer Form and send it in to school.
+Review the list of committees and events and consider participating in one or more that interest you.

 Volunteer in the fall and/or the spring to help weed, rake, mulch, and plant flowers in the Armstrong gardens.
 Volunteers are also also welcome year-round.
 Students, AES parents, alumni, scout troops, students looking to fulfill service hours, and anyone from the community are welcome to volunteer!
 Look for sign up information in the PTA Weekly or contact Jenevieve Lenz at firstname.lastname@example.org for more details.